makrai/notes/wang19-glue-multitask-benchmark.md

   * baselines based on current methods for multi-task and transfer learning and
     * they do not immediately give substantial improvements over the aggregate performance of training a separate model per task, indicating
-    * room for improvement in developing general and robust NLU systems.
+    * room for improvement in developing general and robust NLU systems

 # 1 Intro